NFernando98/Workout-tracker/README.md

 Adding a New Workout: To add a new workout, navigate to the Add Workout page and fill out the form with the workout details.
 ### Incoming Additions:
 - Updating a Workout: To update an existing workout, navigate to the Edit Workout page and make the desired changes.
-- Deleting a Workout: To delete a workout, navigate to the Workouts page, find the workout you want to delete, and click the Delete button.